djalbat/reaction-with-style/README.md

   }
 }
 ```
-Unfortunately you cannot quite have your cake and eat it, because you cannot now use the `NavigationButton` component.
+Unfortunately you cannot quite have your cake and eat it, meaning that you cannot now use the `NavigationButton` component without style, because it's `render()` method expects it.
 However, if you export it wrapped in the `withStyle()` higher order component, as shown, this can never occur.

 ## An example of functional classes